James Harris, 1st Earl of Malmesbury: Marriage (1777)

-Envoy-extraordinary in St Petersburg (1777 – 1783)
+Envoy-extraordinary in St Petersburg (1777–1783)

 In autumn of 1777, Harris travelled to Russia to be envoy-extraordinary to Russia, an office he held until September 1783.
 At St Petersburg he made his reputation, for he managed to get on with Catherine II, in spite of her predilections for France, and steered adroitly through the accumulated difficulties of the first Armed Neutrality.
-He was made a Knight of the Bath at the end of 1778; but in 1782 he returned home owing to ill-health, and was appointed by his friend, Charles James Fox, to be minister at The Hague, an appointment confirmed after some delay by William Pitt the Younger (1784).
+He was made a Knight of the Bath at the end of 1778; but in 1782 he returned home owing to ill-health, and was appointed by his friend, Charles James Fox, to be minister at The Hague, an appointment confirmed after some delay by William Pitt the Younger in 1784.